MinjiLee-ku/ECI/README.md

 # Source code for the Explainable Consciousness Indicator (ECI)

-This project contains the scripts associated to the manuscript "Disentangling consciousness from sleep, anesthesia, and patients with disorders of consciousness using interpretable deep learning."
+This project contains the scripts associated to the manuscript "Quantifying Arousal and Awareness in Altered States of Consciousness using Interpretable Deep Learning."

 * Programming Language: MATLAB
 * Contact: Minji Lee (minjilee@korea.ac.kr)